Rewards Center

 For most eligible foreign workers in China, the best option is usually the one that keeps the transfer lawful, document-ready, and easy to repeat.
 In practice, that often means choosing between a traditional bank path and a regulated transfer platform based on your case, your destination, and how much process support you need.

-A bank is not automatically the best answer, and a platform is not automatically the easiest answer.
+A bank is not automatically the safest answer, and a platform is not automatically the easiest answer.
 The stronger choice usually depends on four things together: whether your remittance case is straightforward, whether your corridor is well supported, whether you want a branch-led or mobile-first process, and whether the route can stay efficient after the money is released.

-For a standard after-tax salary remittance case, a regulated transfer platform is often the most practical choice because the process can be easier to manage, fees are usually easier to compare up front, and support can feel more structured for repeat use.
+1. For a standard after-tax salary remittance case, a regulated transfer platform is often the most practical choice because the process can be easier to manage, fees are usually easier to compare up front, and support can feel more structured for repeat use.

 How Foreigners in China Should Compare Their Options

-- Start with eligibility and document readiness, not price alone.
+1. Start with eligibility and document readiness, not price alone.

-- Check whether your destination corridor is well supported.
+2. Check whether your destination corridor is well supported.

-- Decide whether you want branch-led handling or a more digital process.
+3. Decide whether you want branch-led handling or a more digital process.

-- Compare full cost, including FX margin and possible downstream charges.
+4. Compare full cost, including FX margin and possible downstream charges.

-- Choose the option whose support level matches how much guidance you need.
+5. Choose the option whose support level matches how much guidance you need.

 Best Banks vs Transfer Platforms: Quick Comparison

-| Traditional banks | Users who prefer a bank-led process or have less standard cases | Often steady but can feel slower at the front end | May be harder to compare in full before sending | Usually document-heavy | Lower if branch visits and in-person handling are inconvenient |
+Traditional bank Users who prefer a bank-led process or have less standard cases Often steady but can feel slower at the front end Often harder to compare in full before sending Usually document-heavy with more counter handling Lower if branch visits and in-person handling are inconvenient

-| Transfer platforms | Users who want a mobile-first process and clearer repeat handling | Often faster for standard, supported cases | Usually easier to compare up front | Still required, but often explained more clearly | Higher when the corridor and workflow fit the case well |
+Regulated transfer platform Users who want a mobile-first process and clearer repeat handling Often faster for standard, supported cases Usually easier to compare up front when the quote page shows the rate and markup before the order is placed Still required, but often explained more clearly before sending Higher when the corridor and workflow fit the case well

 What Documents Foreigners Usually Need